-Madonna Louise Ciccone is an American singer, songwriter, and actress.
+Madonna Louise Ciccone is an American singer, songwriter, record producer, and actress.
 Regarded as the "Queen of Pop", she has been recognized for her continual reinvention and versatility in music production, songwriting and visual presentation.
 Madonna's works, which incorporate social, political, sexual, and religious themes, have generated both controversy and critical acclaim.
 A cultural icon spanning both the 20th and 21st centuries, the Rock and Roll Hall of Fame called her one of the most "well-documented figures of the modern age" in 2008.
-Various scholarly reviews, literature, and art works have been created about her along with an academic mini subdiscipline devoted to her called Madonna studies.
+With sales of over 300 million records worldwide, she is the best-selling female recording artist of all time.

 Madonna moved to New York City in 1978 to pursue a career in dance.
 After performing as a drummer, guitarist, and vocalist in the rock bands Breakfast Club and Emmy & The Emmys, she rose to solo stardom with her 1983 eponymous debut studio album.
+Madonna followed it with a series of successful albums, including all-time bestsellers Like a Virgin, True Blue, and The Immaculate Collection, the critically acclaimed Like a Prayer, as well as Grammy Award winners Ray of Light and Confessions on a Dance Floor.

 From Wikipedia (https://en.wikipedia.org/wiki/Madonna) under Creative Commons Attribution CC-BY-SA 3.0 (http://creativecommons.org/licenses/by-sa/3.0/legalcode)